limpyd/redis-limpyd-jobs/README.md

 This method will return the list of failures, each failure being a tuple with the value returned by the `ident` property of a job, and the message of the raised exception causing the failure.

+Not that the status of the jobs is changed only if their status was `STATUSES.DELAYED`.
+It allows to cancel a delayed job before.

 #### Queue class methods

 ##### `get_queue`